From the Cocaine Route Programme and the Heroin Route Programme to the Global Illicit Flows Programme of the European Union

 The GIFP seeks to establish the new direction required to deliver momentum, disruption and impact across a wide sphere of serious organised crime, to support the national security and sustainable development of international partners in Latin America, the Caribbean, Africa, Eastern Europe and Asia whilst protecting European member state borders and security.

-The GIFP enhances the partnerships that exist between the EU and other organisations at international, regional, national and local level, with the aim of connecting relevant actors and agencies involved in the fight against organised crime and the reduction of drug demand and supply.
+The GIFP enhances the partnerships that exist between the EU and other organisations at international, regional, national and local level, with the aim of connecting relevant actors and agencies involved in the fight against organised crime.
 It also aims to better steer and coordinate the European Commission’s cooperation initiatives with third countries in the area of transnational organised crime, with the ultimate goal of increasing impact.

-The programme achieves its objectives by engaging the operational, analytical, thematic and support capabilities offered by its 12 component projects, AIRCOP, COLIBRI, CRIMJUST, DISRUPT, ENACT, ECO-SOLVE, ENACT ESACD, EU-ACT, iARMS, MASIF, SEACOP and the Countering Firearms Trafficking Project, as well as through collaborative connectivity with other partner complementary projects, institutions and agencies.
+The programme achieves its objectives by engaging the operational, analytical, thematic and support capabilities offered by its 11 component projects, AIRCOP, COLIBRI, CRIMJUST, DISRUPT, ENACT, ECO-SOLVE, ENACT ESACD, EU-ACT, iARMS, MASIF and SEACOP, as well as through collaborative connectivity with other partner complementary projects, institutions and agencies.

 About the European Union